mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

 Despite these two advantages, FF also has a disadvantage.
-Namely, the extreme characteristics of understeer and oversteer are combined.
+Namely, the extreme characteristics of understeer and oversteer are combined at the limit.
 This is why FF is said to be difficult for amateurs, as stability is usually derived from weight distribution.
-However, even just looking at the suspension, it will behave differently when driving at a steady speed, accelerating, braking, turning, turning while accelerating, and turning while braking--all of these conditions will lead to different situations.
+Just looking at the suspension as one example, it will behave differently when driving at a steady speed, accelerating, braking, turning, turning while accelerating, and turning while braking--all of these conditions will lead to different situations.
 Therefore, it is necessary to make the characteristics suit all of these conditions, so to speak.
 This is extremely difficult.